-However during Idi Amin Dada’s regime, the fall was changed to Kabalega Falls (in the 1970s) after the once powerful and warrior King of Bunyoro-Omukama Kabalega Chwa much as it was never legally recognized.
-The waterfalls later regained its original name after the overthrow of his Government but some people still known the waterfalls by the Kabalega name.
+However, during Idi Amin Dada’s regime, the fall was changed to Kabalega Falls (in the 1970s) after the once-powerful and warrior King of Bunyoro-Omukama Kabalega Chwa much as it was never legally recognized.
+The waterfalls later regained its original name after the overthrow of his Government but some people knew the waterfalls by the Kabalega name.
 One thing that makes this waterfall very interesting and worth exploring is the fact that it is the site where Ernest Hemingway crashed a plane just downriver from Murchison Falls in 1954.

 Murchison Falls National Park is one of the top tourist destinations in Uganda offering tourists with opportunities of spotting four of the big five animals (elephants, buffaloes, lions, and leopards), giraffes, warthogs, Uganda Kobs, elands, bushbucks, chimpanzees, black and white colobus monkeys, oribis, topis, hippos, Nile crocodiles, waterbucks and baboons among others as well as bird species including the shoebill storks.

 In addition to the Murchison Falls, tourists interested in exploring waterfalls during safaris can visit the Itanda, Ssezibwa, Karuma, Aruu, Sipi, Kisiizi, Sisiyi, and Bujagali waterfalls among others.
 All these waterfalls are exceptionally beautiful and worth exploring hence the reason you have to add them in your itinerary when visiting the National Parks and Wildlife Reserves.